Inside Jokes: How a Good Story Helps Family Satisfaction

 All families tell stories.
 Some research says that during a family dinner as many as five or six stories may be told.
 That’s a good number of stories in one sitting!

 Family stories are any narrative we tell about our family.
 It might be a story a single member tells someone else or it could be a memory shared by the family to someone outside the family.
 It can also be a shared memory – when we tell family stories together.
-These usually begin with, “Remember when…”
+These often begin with, “Remember when…”

 Family stories can be happy or sad, positive or negative, recent or long ago.
 There is no “rule” about what makes it a story.
 It just needs to be something the family experienced together, or a subset of family members experienced it together.